MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 ### Entitlement

-- Copilot Credits come from Microsoft Copilot Studio licenses that that can be set up as pay-as-you-go credits or prepaid capacity packs.
+- Copilot Credits are the common currency across Copilot Studio capabilities.
+They're available through pay-as-you-go meters, prepurchase plans, and Copilot Credit prepaid pack subscriptions (providing monthly capacity).
-- AI Builder credits come mostly from purchasing AI Builder capacity add-ons.
+- AI Builder credits come mostly from purchasing AI Builder capacity add-ons (providing monthly capacity).
 Some user licenses also provide an amount of AI Builder credits per month up to November 2026.

 ### Allocation

-- When acquired as Copilot Studio licenses, Copilot Credits can be allocated (also known as assigned) to a specific environment in Power Platform admin center (PPAC), or left unallocated at an organization (tenant) level.
+- When acquired as prepaid pack subscription, Copilot Credits can be allocated (also known as assigned) to a specific environment in Power Platform admin center (PPAC), or left unallocated at an organization (tenant) level.
 - Similarly, AI Builder credits can be allocated to a specific environment, or left unallocated.

 Once an environment has Copilot Credits available, it can run the AI Builder features in all contexts.
 If an environment only has AI Builder credits available, it can only run AI Builder features in Power Apps and Power Automate.